Information for 14673IIED

 Gorilla-tracking tourist activities in Uganda's Bwindi national park generate critical revenue for conservation, but local benefits from tourism are limited and the illegal use of the park's resources continues.
-This project will develop and test new community-based tourism products and services that improve local skills and job opportunities, and the long-term prospects for the park.
+This project developed and tested new community-based tourism products and services to improve local skills and job opportunities, and the long-term prospects for the park.

 More at www.iied.org: